Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Filamentation instability

 At $t=0$ the CPs were placed at the same positions in Sim$_r$ and Sim$_p$ and the same sequence of random numbers was used to initialize their momenta.
 We expect at least initially and far from the boundaries an identical evolution of the instability in both simulations.
 A comparison of the field and particle data provided by both simulations reveals effects introduced by the boundary conditions.

-Figure \ref{fig2} compares the time evolution of $B_z(x,t)$ and $E_x(x,t)$ in both simulations as well as the phase space density distribution of the protons in the cut plane $(x,v_x)$ at the time $t_c$ = 183, when the instability saturated.
+Figure \ref{fig2} compares the time evolution of $B_z(x,t)$ and $E_x(x,t)$ in both simulations as well as the phase space density distribution of the protons in the cut plane $(x,v_x)$ at the time $t_c$ = 200.

+Strong fields have developed in Figs. \ref{fig2}(a-d) after the initial exponential growth phase of the instability finished at $t\approx 15$.
+We can not observe the fields during their initial exponential growth phase since their low amplitudes are not resolved well by a linear color scale.
+We refer to Ref. \cite{Vanthieghem18} for a discussion of the growth and saturation of a similar instability between counterstreaming pair beams.
+The protons do not show a strong reaction to the electromagnetic fields at this time (not shown).
+The field amplitudes remain approximately constant until $t\approx 100$ and they continue to grow afterwards on a slower timescale.

-The magnetic fields $B_z(x,t)$ in Figs. \ref{fig2}(a, b) differ only by a small phase difference.
-An electric field $E_x(x,t)$ grows in Figs. \ref{fig2}(c, d) that is in antiphase with the distribution of the corresponding $B_z(x,t)$.
-Figure \ref{fig2}(d) reveals narrow electric field bands close to both boundaries that grow until $t\approx t_c$ and remain constant after that.
-Such bands are not found in Fig. \ref{fig2}(c).
-Broad electric field bands surround the spatial intervals $x$ = 3.5 and 11, where a drastic change with $x$ of the proton's mean velocity is observed in Figs. \ref{fig2}(e, f).
-An integration of the phase space density distributions of the protons along $v_x$ yields large density peaks at $x$ = 3.5 and 11 in Fig. \ref{fig2}(g).
+The phase of the magnetic fields $B_z(x,t)$ in Figs. \ref{fig2}(a, b) differ for the filament closest to $x=0$ but not for the one at larger $x$, which indicates that effects due to the boundary remain localized for these non-propagating waves and for the short time scales we consider.
+An electric field $E_x(x,t)$ grows in Figs. \ref{fig2}(c, d) that has the same wavelength as the corresponding oscillation of $B_z(x,t)$ and is in antiphase with it.
+Broad electric field bands surround the spatial intervals $x \approx 2$ and $x\approx 9$, where a drastic change with $x$ of the proton's mean velocity is observed in Figs. \ref{fig2}(e, f).
+An integration of the phase space density distributions of the protons along $v_x$ yields large density peaks at $x$ = 2 and 9 in Fig. \ref{fig2}(g).
 These protons have been pushed aside by the electric field.

-Figure \ref{fig2}(g) also shows that the proton density at the boundaries in Sim$_r$ is below that in Sim$_p$.
-Figure \ref{fig2}(f) reveals a proton structure at $x\approx 0$, which resembles a semicircle.
-It forms for the following reason.
-The identical particle initialization in Sim$_p$ and Sim$_r$ implies that the initial phase of the growing waves is the same in both simulations.
-Figure \ref{fig2}(e) shows that its phase is such that the proton velocity along $x$ would be positive at $x=0$.
-Protons will initially stream away from the boundary $x=0$ in Sim$_r$, which reduces their density at $x\approx 0$.
-Thermal diffusion of ambient electrons across the proton density gradient yields a negative charge surplus and, hence, a negative potential close to $x=0$ that attracts protons.
-Thermal diffusion will also counteract an accumulation of protons that stream towards the boundary close to it.
-The large kinetic energy of the cloud particles implies that they hardly react to this potential.
+They form phase space vortices \cite{Eliasson06} in the $x, v_x$ plane at later times.